Canner/vulcan-sql/README.md

   <img src="https://i.imgur.com/dn5kzXC.png" width="800" >
 </p>

-With Vulcan, we prepare what data consumers need for you.
+With VulcanSQL, we prepare what data consumers need for you.
 Imagine you can **unify the data access by building APIs instantly with just SQL.
 Authorization, validation, pagination features work out of the box.**

-Vulcan also builds documentations and a self-serve catalog, so **data consumers can understand the data and get data from the tools they’re using all by themselves without using any SQL**.
+VulcanSQL also builds documentations and a self-serve catalog, so **data consumers can understand the data and get data from the tools they’re using all by themselves without using any SQL**.

 ## Features
 - Build API instantly with just SQL.